crancurello/immersion-day-core-services/tutorials/VPCFromScratch.md

 2.7\.
 In the dialog, choose **Add Rule** and do the following:

 •	**Type:** `HTTP`

 •	**Protocol:** `TCP`

 •	**Port Range:** `80`

 •	**Source:** `Anywhere 0.0.0.0/0`

 2.8\.
 Choose **Save rules** and **Close**.

-## 3. Create the Security Groupd for the WebServers
+## 3. Create the Security Group for the WebServers

 3.1\.
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.